rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 ### Hammer++
 Naturally you will need [hammer++](https://ficool2.github.io/HammerPlusPlus-Website/download.html) installed.
 Download and installation are the same as windows, just put the files in your bin/ folder.
 ### proton-caller
-My weapon of choice for this exercise is [proton-caller](https://github.com/caverym/proton-caller) by caverym, a rust wrapper for proton that makes it easy to run exes.
+My weapon of choice for this exercise is [proton-caller](https://github.com/happymintyo/Proton-Caller) by ~~caverym~~ happymintyo(repo was changed?), a rust wrapper for proton that makes it easy to run exes.
 This will be our method of invoking proton to run hammer.
+Alternatively, you can proton in some other way, but keep in mind you will need to determine where the prefix is located.

 Install proton-caller through whichever way you prefer (AUR for arch users, binary for everyone else).
 You will need to create the ~/.config/proton.conf file in order for proton-caller to function properly.
 I used the example settings from the repo page.